Daboss7173/Daboss7173.github.io/README.md

 - 2.6.0 | Another battle overhaul!

   The battle system has been revised once again!
 This time the entire battle GUI was overhauled, and all of the old spells got phased out in favor of newer, more smoothly animated spells.
 Not only that, but the health/balancing systems have been re-worked so that players, especially higher leveled players have a TON of health.
-This also marks a point where a lot of fonts start to get replaced by vector fonts.
+This also marks a point where a lot of pixel fonts start to get replaced by webfonts.

 - 2.20.0 | Getting some gale force winds here guys